canonical/sqlair/README.md

 SQLair is a Go package which streamlines interaction with SQL databases.

-It provides:
+Things SQLair does:
- - Mapping from database rows directly into Go objects
+ - Maps database rows directly into Go structs
- - The full power of plain SQL
+ - Allows you to write queries in SQL
- - A Developer friendly API
+ - Provides a user friendly interface

-It does not provide:
+Things SQLair does *not* do:
- - An ORM
+ - Acts as an ORM
- - Query optimisation
+ - Optimise queries

-The API can be found at [pkg.go.dev](https://pkg.go.dev/github.com/canonical/sqlair) and a full demo can be found at [demo/demo.go](demo/demo.go).
+API docs can be found at [pkg.go.dev](https://pkg.go.dev/github.com/canonical/sqlair) and a complete demo can be found at [demo/demo.go](demo/demo.go).

 ### Why?
-Marshalling rows from a database into Go objects with the Go standard library: [`database/sql`](https://pkg.go.dev/database/sql) requires a lot of repetitive and redundant code.
-SQLair provides a convenience layer on top of `database/sql` that improves this process.
+There are [many solutions](https://github.com/d-tsuji/awesome-go-orms) for using a database with Go.
+Most of these are ORMs that require learning a complex API which abstracts pure SQL.
+Others provide a light weight convenience layer on top of the default library[`database/sql`](https://pkg.go.dev/database/sql), however, these may be coupled to the `database/sql` query API and none of them are as full featured as SQLair.

-When writing an SQL query with `database/sql` some points of redundancy/failure are:
+With `database/sql` reading rows into Go structs requires a lot of repetitive and redundant code:

 - The order of the columns in the query must match the order of columns in `Rows.Scan`
 - The columns from the query must be manually matched to their destinations
 - If the columns needed changing, all queries must be changed

-SQLair expands the SQL syntax with input and output expressions which indicate parts of the query that correspond to Go objects.
-It allows the user to specify the Go objects they want in the SQL query itself whilst allowing the full power of SQL to be utilised.
+SQLair expands the SQL syntax with input and output expressions which indicate parts of the query that correspond to Go structs.
+It allows the user to specify the Go structs they want in the SQL query itself whilst allowing the full power of SQL to be utilised.

 SQLair also provides an alternative API for reading the rows from the database.
-It does not aim to copy `database/sql`, it instead improves upon it and removes inconsistencies in it that have appeared as a result of its long life.
+It does not copy `database/sql`, it instead improves upon it and removes inconsistencies.

 # Usage